reubenharry/haskell-docs/Contributing.md

 **Don't**: put an explanation of typeclasses and `Num` in the main body of the text of the current section.

 ## less > more

+"Avoid (information at all costs)" might well be the motto here.

 Try to include only information that, if absent, would impede this person's understanding.